tizianocolagrossi/magistrale-appunti/PND/README.md

 IPsec vs TLS: TLS is much more flexible because is in the upper levels.
 IPsec has to run in kernel space.
 IPsec much more complex and complicated to manage with.
 But crypto is insufficient for web security.
 Trust: what dpes the server really know about the applications ?
 Unless client-side certificates are used, absolutely nothing.
 SSL provide a secure pipe. **Someone** is at the other end, but you don't know who.
 Usually there isn't user authentication in SSL, but in the application layer. **SSL the client knowledge of the server** the client receives the server's certificate, but a certificates means that someone has attested to the **binding of some name to a public key**.
 Who has done the certification ?
 Is it the right name ? **Every browser has a list of built-in CA** Hundreds of certificate authorities.
 Do you trust them all to be honest and competent?
 Do you even know them all ? **IT'S ALL MATTER OF TRUST**.
 So the cryptography itself seems correct, the human factors are dubious.
 Most user don't know what certificate is, or how to verify one.

+## IPsec vs TLS
+- TLS much more flexible because is in the upper levels
+- TLS also provides application end-to-end security, best for web applications(HTTPS)
+- IPsec hast to run in kernel space
+- IPsec much more complex and complicated to manage with

+**Crypto is insufficient for Web security**.
+One issue: linkage between crypto layer and applications.
+Trust: what does the server really know about the client?
+Unless client-side certificates are used, absolutely nothing.
+SSL provides a secure pipe.
+“Someone” is at the other end; you don’t know who.

+**SSL: the Client’s Knowledge of the Server** The client receives the server’s certificate but a certificate means that someone has attested to the binding of some name to a public key who has done the certification?
+Is it the right name?

+**(SSL) The cryptography itself seems correct but the human factors are dubious**

 ## Fundamentals of tunneling
 - tun -> encapsulate IP layer